Coach Tyler here!

 - ACSM Certified Group Exercise Instructor

-If you like pulling the strings and running the show as well as managing others, as a personal trainer, you could look to specialize as a fitness manager.
+If you like pulling the strings, running the show, and managing others as a personal trainer, you could specialize as a fitness manager.

 Now you’ve spent plenty of time in a gym or fitness center.
-And you know the hard work that goes on behind the scene to ensure it runs like clockwork.
+And you know the hard work behind the scenes to ensure it runs like clockwork.
 All that is under the auspices of a fitness manager.

-Things like staff recruitment, membership, sales and marketing, finances and scheduling are just some of the tasks a fitness manager will deal with on a daily basis.
+Things like staff recruitment, membership, sales and marketing, finances, and scheduling are just some tasks a fitness manager will handle daily.
 It’s about keeping the inner workings of a fitness center running as smoothly as possible, helping to make the gym experience something that clients love and want to return to.

-It’s an interesting job that’s for sure with plenty to keep you occupied.
+It’s an interesting job, that’s for sure, with plenty to keep you occupied.
 Today, most employers will require a bachelor’s degree in the field of exercise science or perhaps even some form of business studies.
-And of course, your personal trainer certification is going to help as well.
+And, of course, your personal trainer certification will also help.